WormyGels/apchemcs360/README.md

 * Instructors can create their own quizzes to give to their students.
 * Quizzes are multiple choice.
 * Student progress is displayed to them on a menu (default menu on login).
+* Instructors can change grades that were done automatically and provide feedback.

 ## Not Yet Implemented
-* Instructors can change grades that were done automatically.
 * Administrators have an overview of the docker containers.

 ## Todo
 ### Instructor Section
-* Gradebook
 * Overview (class averages?)

 ### Admin Section